harshnagoriya/harshnagoriya/README.md

 💼 Let's Talk about his experiences.

+---

 ## Audere, Seattle, WA
 **SDET/QA** *1 Aug 2022 – Present*

+- Exercising leadership abilities as the primary (lead) QA for 3 projects, handling quality assurance activities to ensure compliance with project timelines and deliverables.
 - Designed and implemented automated testing scripts using Espresso to increase testing efficiency and accuracy, resulting in a 40% reduction in manual testing time.
 - Created and carried out more than 200 test plans for mobile apps, ensuring both high software quality and customer satisfaction.
 - Collaborated with development teams to resolve 100+ bugs and improve software functionality.